agenteo/agenteo.github.com/_posts/2013-07-16-using-plugins-as-components-of-a-large-ruby-on-rails2-application.md

 ---
 layout: default
-title: Tails of decomposing a large Ruby on Rails application part 1
+title: Using plugins as components of a large Ruby on Rails 2 application
 comments: true
 categories:
   - work